lsoft/DpdtInject/README.md

 ### Conventional bindings

-Dpdt will write some info in Debug log for every conventional binding produced.
+Dpdt will write some info in Build log for every conventional binding produced.
 For regular binding - will not.
 It is useful for debugging conventional bindings results.

 ## Cluster life cycle